forrest321/go-examples/README.md

 Range
-It is easy to range over a string as a byte slice While loop random number = 4 random number = 9 random number = 11 random number = 11 random number = 14 random number = 0
+It is easy to range over a string as a byte slice While loop random number = 17 random number = 9 random number = 14 random number = 16 random number = 5
-random number = 5
 It matches!